 Do I have to live in the residence halls provided by the university or can I find my own housing?

-It all depends on which partner university you are studying at.
-Some programs allow you to live off campus and some do not.
+Yes, you must live in the host university's approved housing, whether it be a residence hall, homestay, or shared apartment.
 The specific information for each of the partner universities and their housing arrangements are available on the fact sheets.

 Can I open a bank account in the country I am studying?
 Is it recommended?